gox-ai/bulk_streaming_platform_movies_shows_csv/README.md

-# Get regular BULK movie data into CSV
+# Get regular BULK movie OTT data into CSV
 Get movies and shows information for over 150+ OTT/ Streaming Platforms from rapidapi.
 Nicely format new arrivals into csv

+1. Saves new movie/show arrivals into a csv file
+2. Can be run daily to append the csv file with new arrivals of the day

 ## Running the script :
 1. Clone the repo in your local directory, check https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository. for instructions on how to clone .